-Informed consent is a woman's voluntary agreement to healthcare, which is made with knowledge and understanding of the potential benefits and risks involved.
-In supporting the right to informed consent, midwives must:
+Informed consent is a person's voluntary agreement to healthcare, which is made with knowledge and understanding of the potential benefits and risks involved.
+In supporting the right to informed consent, nurses must:

-- a. support the provision of information to the woman about her care in a way and/or in a language/dialect she can understand through the utilisation of translating and interpreting services, when necessary.
-This includes information on examinations and investigations, as well as treatments - b. give the woman adequate time to ask questions, make decisions and to refuse, interventions, investigations and treatments, and proceed in accordance with the woman's choice, considering local policy - c. act according to the woman's capacity for decision-making and consent, including when caring for children and young people, based on their maturity and capacity to understand, and the nature of the proposed care - d. obtain informed consent or other valid authority before carrying out an examination or investigation, provide treatment (this may not be possible in an emergency), or involving women in teaching or research, and - e. inform the woman of the benefit as well as associated costs or risks if referring the woman for further assessment, investigations or treatments, which they may want to clarify before proceeding.
-(See also the Australian College of Midwives National Midwifery Guidelines for Consultation and Referral).
+- a. support the provision of information to the person about their care in a way and/or in a language/dialect they can understand, through the utilisation of translating and interpreting services, when necessary.
+This includes information on examinations and investigations, as well as treatments - b. give the person adequate time to ask questions, make decisions and to refuse care, interventions, investigations and treatments, and proceed in accordance with the person's choice, considering local policy - c. act according to the person's capacity for decision-making and consent, including when caring for children and young people, based on their maturity and capacity to understand, and the nature of the proposed care - d. obtain informed consent or other valid authority before carrying out an examination or investigation, provide treatment (this may not be possible in an emergency), or involving people in teaching or research, and - e. inform people of the benefit, as well as associated costs or risks, if referring the person for further assessment, investigations or treatments, which they may want to clarify before proceeding.